 Last updated: May 31, 2019

-The following are responses provided by members of the USP Compounding Expert Committee.
+The following are responses provided by the members of the USP Compounding Expert Committee.
 Responses have been provided for informational purposes only, and should not be construed as an official interpretation of USP text or relied on to demonstrate compliance with USP standards or requirements.

 For FAQs on USP Compounding Standards, please see below: